AusDTO/dta-website/_posts/2017-04-13-sketching-in-code.md

 Having a codified prototype means that you can host your prototype on the web.
 This means that:

-- all your team can see the latest version of the prototype
+- All your team can see the latest version of the prototype.
-- if you version control code it’s easy to have history of the prototype
+- If you version control code it’s easy to have history of the prototype.
-- showing people a real thing on their real device is magical
+- Showing people a real thing on their real device is magical.
-- it’s quick and easy to make changes and perform a/b testing
+- It’s quick and easy to make changes and perform a/b testing.

 ## Easy to test

 A critical part of the prototyping design process is testing the prototype with users.
 This is how we get feedback about whether our ideas are valid.
 Sketching in code will allow you to:
-- test your prototype on a real device (or a user’s own device)
+- Test your prototype on a real device (or a user’s own device).
-- test your prototype across mobile and desktop
+- Test your prototype across mobile and desktop.
-- test with remote users
+- Test with remote users.
-- add analytics or screen record user interactions
+- Add analytics or screen record user interactions.
-- test with people who use assistive technology, this includes users with diverse abilities such as vision impairment, mobility impairment and age related impairments
+- Test with people who use assistive technology, this includes users with diverse abilities such as vision impairment, mobility impairment and age related impairments.

 ## How to do it

 The outcome of prototyping is to:

-- define a clear and shared understanding of what you are going to build in beta
+- Define a clear and shared understanding of what you are going to build in beta.
-- confirm your original idea or hypothesis is valid
+- Confirm your original idea or hypothesis is valid.

 It is important to remember that prototyping shouldn’t be the same as building production software.
 It’s about rapidly testing and validating ideas before committing to building production software.